pete-naish/front-end-guidelines/README.md

 Compiled CSS files should be added to `.gitignore`.

 #### Writing rules
-- **Write CSS mobile-first!**
+- **Write CSS mobile-first**
 - Do not use IDs (unless you're overriding something a CMS has spat out, and you can't add a class to the element).

 - One selector per line
 - Put a single space before `{`
 - Put a single space after `:`
 - No space before `;`
 - Use `;` after every declaration
-- Separate rules by new lines, except when rules are nested
+- Separate rules by blank lines, except when rules are nested
 - Use (short) hex color codes `#000` or rgba
 - Use shorthand notation where possible
 - Use `//` for comments